gravitational/gravity/docs/5.x/quickstart.md

 ### Installing via Web Browser

+This method of installation is well-suited for providing web-hosted installers for Kubernetes clusters or as a sales demos of installing a pre-packaged SaaS application into a private network.

+To launch a web installer, you will need:

+* The application bundle `mattermost.tar` which we have prepared earlier.
+* A Linux computer with a graphical interface, connected to the same network with the target Linux nodes.

-When you execute the `install` script, it launches a daemon which serves a web UI and acts as a bootstrapping agent to create a new Kubernetes cluster.
+First, untar `mattermost.tar` and execute the `install` script.
+This command launches an HTTP server which serves a web UI and acts as a bootstrapping agent to create a new Kubernetes cluster.
 It will print a web URL for you to click on.

 ```bash
 $ sudo ./install
 OPEN THIS IN BROWSER: https://host:61009/web/installer/new/gravitational.io/mattermost/2.2.0?install_token=2a9de4a72ede
 ```

 The browser-based installer will ask for the following: